 Under your name is a place for your title, like “Executive Personal Assistant”.
 It’s NOT a place to post commercials and advertisements.
 Some LinkedIn users have abnormally long titles that include words like “trailblazer,” “extraordinaire,” and “legend.”
 Try to emulate the Thought Leaders on the platform and see how they use their personal brand to their advantage.

 There is nothing wrong with “highlighting your strengths,” but there is definitely a line that’s crossed when you get into promoting yourself too much.
 LinkedIn is not Facebook; it’s a place for professional networking, so think carefully about how you are going to be perceived.
 Again, look at the people you admire.
 Go to the profiles of celebrity CEOs and other industry leaders.
-If the top brass aren’t doing it, then you probably shouldn’t either.
+If the top brass isn’t doing it, then you probably shouldn’t either.
 The “about” section should grab someone’s attention right away.
-Having a narrative is fine, but keep is short and sweet – not too verbose.
+Having a narrative is fine but keep is short and sweet -– not too verbose.